 “It’s wonderful to see the engagement and excitement of participants in real-life projects and challenges.
 In their teams, participants also learn the all-important skill to discover patterns in seemingly chaotic data.
 It’s great to see how teams put this into action in their next sprints to test the assumptions of their business models.”

-– Prof. dr. Justin Jansen, professor Corporate Entrepreneurship and academic director ECE
+– Prof. dr. Justin Jansen, professor Corporate Entrepreneurship and Academic Director Erasmus Centre for Entrepreneurship

 ECE implements the fundamentals of Experiential Learning in their education programmes.
 But what is Experiential learning?
 And why does it benefit entrepreneurship education?
 In the following article we will answer these questions.